rackerlabs/docs-developer-blog/_posts/2018-07-16-upgrading-oracle-business-intelligence-discoverer-part-1.md

     - Oracle
 ---

-Originally published by Tricore: ?, 2017
+Originally published by Tricore: May 17, 2017

 Oracle&reg; Business Intelligence Discoverer is a toolset for ad hoc querying, reporting, data analysis, and web publishing for the Oracle database environment.